Abdessamad139/Predict-recommendation-need/README.md

 # Predict-recommendation-need
 This repo contains data used in the paper "Predicting learners need for recommendation using dynamic graph-based knowledge tracing" in the International Conference on Artificial Intelligence in Education (AIED'20).

-By Abdessamad Chanaa & Nour-eddine El Faddouli
+By Abdessamad Chanaa & Nour-eddine El Faddouli.

 ### Related Paper

-Predicting learners need for recommendationusing dynamic graph-based knowledge tracing [updated soon]
+Predicting learners need for recommendation using dynamic graph-based knowledge tracing [updated soon]

 ## Files